In Memory of Shimon ben Nachum

 I like to think that for a man who did not know what Temple sacrifices were – his conduct in the matters of generosity and helping the poor “is accounted to him as if the Temple existed and he offered up his sacrifices therein”.

-Most of his life, my father held high positions that allowed him to travel to Moscow and other places often and open doors that were closed to most.
+During most of my life, my father held high positions that allowed him to travel to Moscow and other places often and open doors that were closed to most.
 Every time he would be back, he would bring presents not only for us – his family, but for friends, friends of friends, and anyone who could use things not readily available to the “general public”.
 As we all know – they were many at the time.

 Our house was always open.
 His childhood friends, most of whom were struggling, sometimes stayed with us for months on end.
-His favorite phrase at the table was “Что ты спрашиваешь? Ты клади!” if one of us asked the guest if they wanted something on their plate.
+His favorite phrase at the table was “Что ты спрашиваешь? Ты клади!”
+(Don’t ask!
+Give!) if one of us asked the guest if they wanted something to be put on their plate.
 Having experienced hunger in his childhood during the War, he was adamant that no one goes even close to hungry in his house.

 אר”ש מפני ארבעה דברים אמרה תורה לא יתן אדם פאה אלא בסוף [שדהו] מפני גזל עניים ומפני ביטול עניים ומפני מראית העין מפני הרמאים מפני גזל עניים כיצד שלא יראה שעה שאין [שם] אדם ויאמר [לעני בא וקח] לך פאה מפני ביטול עניים כיצד שלא יהו עניים יושבין ומשמרין כל היום [ואומרים] [עכשיו נותן פאה] אלא מתוך [שנתנה] בסוף הולך ועושה מלאכתו בא ונוטלה באחרונה מפני מראית העין שלא יהו עוברין ושבין אומרין ראו [פלוני שקצר שדה] ולא נתן [ממנה] פאה [שהרי אמרה] תורה (ויקרא יט) לא תכלה פאת שדך מפני הרמאין כיצד שלא [יהו אומרין] כבר נתננו ד”א שלא יניח [מן] היפה ויתן הרע.